ChandraChennai/TDA/README.md

 # TDA
-Many codes for creating persistence diagrams and images were taken from the paper by Krishnapriyan et. al. (J. Phys.
+For generating the persistence diagrams as well as the persistence images we followed the approach of this paper: J. Phys.
 Chem.
-C 2020, 124, 17, 9360–9368).
+C 2020, 124, 17, 9360–9368.

 Data used for the code is given in Data.txt file.